Noriaki Kinoshita: Amsterdam Admirals

 receptions for 364 yards and two touchdowns in what would be the final season of NFL Europa.

 Atlanta Falcons

 On June 28, Kinoshita signed with his favorite team, the Atlanta Falcons, and competed throughout training camp for a roster spot.
 "I am very excited to compete at the Falcons' training camp with other great players," says Kinoshita.
 "It is exciting as a Japanese player to compete with American players, and I want to appeal to the fans in Atlanta.
 At the same time, I want to show the Japanese people how exciting the great game of football is."
 He was released by the Falcons at the end of training camp.

 On July 23, 2008, Kinoshita was assigned to the Falcons as an International Practice Squad player.
-Kinoshita is the only Japanese player of the 16 international players to sign onto NFL practice squads.
+Kinoshita was the only Japanese player of the 16 international players to sign onto NFL practice squads.

 New York Sentinels

 Along with players such as Adam Archuleta and B. J. Sams, Kinoshita was drafted in the first ever UFL draft by the New York Sentinels.